When you’re facing a dental emergency in Warrnambool, your dentist should be the first person you call.

 - Face the tooth in the right direction before placing it back in.
 You can also use your other teeth to guide and determine which way the tooth should be facing

 - Push the tooth into its socket with a swift and forceful motion until it is all the way in

-- If you are unable to replace the tooth, see a dentist right away.
+- If you are unable to replace the tooth, see an emergency dentist Warrnambool right away.
 To preserve the tooth, keep it in milk, a saline solution, or inside of the mouth along the cheeks.
 The goal is to keep the living cells of the root alive

 - Go to a dentist whether you are able to replace the tooth or not.
 They will either attempt to replace it for you or secure it to your other teeth so that it may heal